Who owns and operates the Inappropriate Workplace Behaviour Line?

 Frequently Asked Questions

-This service is primarily for employees to report “inappropriate behaviour” as defined above by “employees” of the University.
+This service is primarily for individuals to report “inappropriate behaviour” as defined above (or by relevant University policy) by “employees” of the University.

 Yes, you can raise a concern about inappropriate behaviour that you have witnessed, even if it happened to someone else